mmaquer2/VirtualSoccerField/readme.md

 - to change formation of a team, or add/remove players, click on the dropdown menus of the team as desired

 - changing camera views
-    - to change views from for corner kicks, free kicks, throw ins, click on the camera drop down menu and select accordingly
+    - To change views from for corner kicks, free kicks, throw ins, press "c" on your keyboard or default I/O device

+- Reset Board
+    - To reset the field to its default settings, press the escape key on your keyboard or default I/O device

 ## Testing: